 Audit and Risk Management Committee People Development and Remuneration Committee

-Gary Smith Rob Fyfe
+Gary Smith (c) Rob Fyfe (c)

 Emma Hill Emma Hill

 Rob Fyfe Gary Smith

-^{}designates chair of the committee
+(c) designates chair of the committee

 As a result of the recent restructure and as at the date of this report, MHNZ does not now have any committees of the Board.
 MHNZ previously had an Audit and Risk Management sub-committee, a People Development and Remuneration sub-committee and a Nominations sub-committee during the financial year.